-The Central and Eastern European countries are strongly committed to keep the BIOEAST Initiative high on their political agenda.
-Two political declaration were signed by Agriculture Ministers of the enlarged Visegrad Group Countries (BG, CZ, HR, HU, PL, RO, SK, SI) on launching the Initiative.
-Other Member States (EE, LT) also signalled their interest to participate.
-The enlarged meetings of the Visegrad Group Countries’ Agriculture Ministers including other CEE countries will provide the political discussion platform for the Initiative.
-However, the topics of the BIOEAST initiative could possibly cover broader subjects and several other sectors and ministries.
-In most of the Member States, due to the lack of national level horizontal approaches to the bioeconomy related sectors, it is difficult to coordinate a common viewpoint.
+The Central and Eastern European countries are strongly committed to keeping the BIOEAST Initiative high on their political agenda.
+Three political declarations were signed by Agriculture Ministers of the Visegrad Group Countries (CZ, HU, PL, SK) Baltic States (EE, LT, LV) and BG, HR, RO and SI on supporting the Initiative.
+The enlarged meetings of the Visegrad Group Countries’ Agriculture Ministers including other Eastern European countries will provide the political discussion platform for the Initiative.

+The topics of the BIOEAST Initiative could possibly cover broader subjects and several other sectors and ministries.
+In most of the Member States, due to the lack of national level horizontal approaches to the bioeconomy related sectors, it is still difficult to coordinate a common viewpoint.

 The effective work requires efficient governance, which is why it is important to ensure a clear and transparent organizational structure of the BIOEAST Initiative, with clear management and decision-making rules.
 Based on the changing role in the national and European landscape, BIOEAST’s Governance is proposed to be re-assessed regularly.